dominicarrojado/dominicarrojado.github.io/posts/local-development-setup-for-nextjs-typescript-and-tailwindcss-projects.md

 git push -u origin main
 ```

-Once you pushed your changes, it will trigger the GitHub Actions workflow.
+Once you push your changes, it will trigger the GitHub Actions workflow.
 You can check its progress on your repository.
 You can type the link in your browser `https://github.com/YOUR_GITHUB_USERNAME/my-app/actions` and replace `YOUR_GITHUB_USERNAME` with your GitHub username.

 It will take a few minutes to build and you should see something like on the page: